BlackBerry (NYSE:BB) Shares Gap Up to $8.60

-BlackBerry Limited (NYSE:BB)’s share price gapped up before the market opened on Wednesday .
+BlackBerry Limited (NYSE:BB)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $8.60, but opened at $8.85.
-BlackBerry shares last traded at $8.86, with a volume of 259,207 shares changing hands.
+BlackBerry shares last traded at $8.86, with a volume of 259,207 shares.

-Several analysts have recently weighed in on the stock.
-Canaccord Genuity upgraded shares of BlackBerry from a “sell” rating to a “hold” rating and set a $10.00 price objective on the stock in a research report on Wednesday, August 18th.
-Royal Bank of Canada restated a “sell” rating and set a $9.50 price objective on shares of BlackBerry in a research report on Friday, September 17th.
-TD Securities lifted their target price on shares of BlackBerry from $8.50 to $9.00 and gave the stock a “reduce” rating in a research report on Thursday, September 23rd.
-Finally, Raymond James reiterated a “market perform” rating and issued a $9.50 target price on shares of BlackBerry in a research report on Thursday, September 23rd.
-Four equities research analysts have rated the stock with a sell rating and three have given a hold rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Sell” and a consensus price target of $10.67.
+Several research analysts have issued reports on the stock.
+Canaccord Genuity raised shares of BlackBerry from a “sell” rating to a “hold” rating and set a $10.00 target price for the company in a report on Wednesday, August 18th.
+TD Securities lifted their target price on shares of BlackBerry from $8.50 to $9.00 and gave the stock a “reduce” rating in a report on Thursday, September 23rd.
+Royal Bank of Canada reaffirmed a “sell” rating and issued a $9.50 target price on shares of BlackBerry in a report on Friday, September 17th.
+Finally, Raymond James reaffirmed a “market perform” rating and issued a $9.50 target price on shares of BlackBerry in a report on Thursday, September 23rd.
+Four research analysts have rated the stock with a sell rating and three have assigned a hold rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Sell” and an average target price of $10.67.

-In other news, CEO John S. Chen sold 2,222,844 shares of BlackBerry stock in a transaction dated Wednesday, November 3rd.
-The shares were sold at an average price of $11.14, for a total transaction of $24,762,482.16.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, EVP Billy Ho sold 8,399 shares of BlackBerry stock in a transaction dated Saturday, September 25th.
-The shares were sold at an average price of $10.09, for a total transaction of $84,745.91.
+In related news, CMO Mark George Wilson sold 7,226 shares of the business’s stock in a transaction that occurred on Saturday, September 25th.
+The shares were sold at an average price of $10.09, for a total transaction of $72,910.34.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Nita C. White-Ivy sold 8,029 shares of the business’s stock in a transaction that occurred on Saturday, September 25th.
+The shares were sold at an average price of $10.09, for a total transaction of $81,012.61.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 2,463,375 shares of company stock worth $27,052,720.
-Insiders own 1.60% of the company’s stock.
+Insiders have sold 2,463,375 shares of company stock valued at $27,052,720 over the last 90 days.
+1.60% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in BB.
-Goldman Sachs Group Inc. boosted its stake in shares of BlackBerry by 291.4% during the 3rd quarter.
-Goldman Sachs Group Inc. now owns 1,789,366 shares of the company’s stock valued at $17,411,000 after purchasing an additional 1,332,188 shares in the last quarter.
-Legal & General Group Plc boosted its stake in BlackBerry by 82.7% during the second quarter.
-Legal & General Group Plc now owns 2,596,337 shares of the company’s stock worth $31,767,000 after acquiring an additional 1,175,483 shares in the last quarter.
-Arrowstreet Capital Limited Partnership boosted its stake in BlackBerry by 182.7% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 1,774,543 shares of the company’s stock worth $17,264,000 after acquiring an additional 1,146,767 shares in the last quarter.
-Edgestream Partners L.P. bought a new stake in BlackBerry during the second quarter worth about $13,901,000.
-Finally, Morgan Stanley boosted its stake in BlackBerry by 51.1% during the third quarter.
-Morgan Stanley now owns 2,554,471 shares of the company’s stock worth $24,854,000 after acquiring an additional 863,709 shares in the last quarter.
-45.92% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of BB.
+Quadrant Capital Group LLC boosted its position in shares of BlackBerry by 76.3% during the second quarter.
+Quadrant Capital Group LLC now owns 3,128 shares of the company’s stock worth $38,000 after acquiring an additional 1,354 shares during the last quarter.
+Credit Agricole S A boosted its position in shares of BlackBerry by 74.8% during the second quarter.
+Credit Agricole S A now owns 3,469 shares of the company’s stock worth $42,000 after acquiring an additional 1,484 shares during the last quarter.
+Mitsubishi UFJ Trust & Banking Corp bought a new position in shares of BlackBerry during the second quarter worth $42,000.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of BlackBerry during the second quarter worth $45,000.
+Finally, MCF Advisors LLC bought a new position in shares of BlackBerry during the third quarter worth $61,000.
+Institutional investors and hedge funds own 45.92% of the company’s stock.

 BlackBerry Company Profile (NYSE:BB)